arnolem/magic-fixtures/readme.md

  - Fixtures are automatically loaded from a directory.
  - Fixtures are compatible with ``Psr\Container\ContainerInterface`` to integrate with all frameworks.
  - It manages the dependencies between fixtures using the needs() method.
+ - The created objects can be stored for use in other fixtures.
+ - The objects can be retrieved by identifier, but also by class, by tag, or randomly.
+ - Randomly retrieve objects that match a tag.
+ - Integration of Faker to generate fake data.

 ## Usage